-$x_t$ $y_t$ $z_t$ $x{t-1}$ $y{t-1}$ $z{t-1}$ $x{t-2}$ $y{t-2}$ $z{t-2}$ $x_t$ 1.000 0.387 0.214 0.449 -0.353 -0.096 0.016 0.167 -0.033 $y_t$ 1.000 0.364 -0.224 0.742 -0.393 0.015 -0.140 0.309 $z_t$ 1.000 0.200 -0.080 0.876 -0.154 -0.199 -0.598 two links, $z_t - x{t-1}$ and $z_t - y{t-2}$ shown by broken lines.
-These are included because their partial autocorelations are very close to the threshold.
-The series are only of moderate length so that some additional power for detecting non-zero partial correlations is justified.
-The main point to note is the clear absence of a link $y{t-1} \rightarrow z_t$ .
-A moral link would be expected here unless we assign the direction between contemporaneous variables: $y_t \rightarrow z_t$ .
-There is no such clear indication of the remaining choice of contemporaneous links.
-Of the three possibilities we consider first that with $x_t \to y_t$ and $x_t \to z_t$ .
-We then fitted the DAG derived from Figure 7 by assigning these contemporaneous directions and with all the other links directed from the past to the present.
-The results indicated that three links could be removed: $y{t-1} \to x_t, z{t-2} \to y_t$ and $x{t-1} \to z_t$ , the occurrence of the first two of these in Figure 7 is explained by moralization.
-The DAG representing this as model A is shown in Figure 8 and Table 7 shows the likelihood criteria relating to this model.
-According to these the model appears to be quite acceptable in comparison with the saturated VAR(2)model.
-A further possibility, model B, was investigated by reversing the link between $x_t$ and $y_t$ as also shown in Figure 8.
+$z{t-2} \rightarrow y_t$ and $x{t-1} \rightarrow z_t$, the occurrence of the first two of these in Fig. 7 is explained by moralization.
+The DAG representing this as model A is shown in Fig. 8 and Table 7 shows the likelihood criteria relating to this model.
+According to these the model appears to be quite acceptable in comparison with the saturated VAR(2) model.
+A further possibility, model B, was investigated by reversing the link between x_t and y_t as also shown in Fig. 8.
 It was only possible to remove two links in this case, so the model has one more link than model A. The likelihood criteria in Table 7 for this model show that it is also acceptable.
 The model coefficients are shown on the graphs; their t values are all in excess of 3.0, except that for the link $x{t-1} \rightarrow y_t$ the values for models A and B are respectively -1.87 and 2.03.
-Statistical criteria do not show a clear preference for one model, although economic considerations would strongly favour model A. Statistical evidence was however strongly against the reversal also of the link $x_t \to z_t$ .
+Statistical criteria do not show a clear preference for one model, although economic considerations would strongly favour model A. Statistical evidence was however strongly against the reversal also of the link $x_t \rightarrow z_t$.
 The main point of economic interest is the influence on the average bank loan rate of the two other series, and that is the same for both models.